 The view of the High Line looking upward at its southern terminus from the street at Gansevoort and Washington appears like a cut of meat chopped with a cleaver.
 A sheer glass wall looms thirty feet overhead; the design seems intended to remind the viewer this is the historic Meatpacking District.
 Fittingly, according to park docents the very last train to travel the High Line delivered a shipment of frozen turkeys.
-Much has changed, in 2014 the Whitney Museum of American Art will open a massive new extension snuggled up next to the High Line at this location.
+Much has changed, May 2015 the Whitney Museum of American Art opened a massive new extension (designed by Renzo Piano) snuggled up next to the High Line at this location.

 There is much to see along the initial one mile walkway – from striking views of the distant Hudson River and iconic Manhattan buildings poking skyward, to gorgeous landscapes at your feet.
 Before heading north from the Gansevoort Street entrance it is worth turning back towards the “meat chop” terminus to experience the view.
 The High Line passes north through a series of beautiful gardens and unique features, including Gansevoort Woodland, the Sundeck and Water Feature (a shallow linear wading pool), Chelsea Market Passage, Chelsea Grasslands, Seating Steps, Wildflower Field and the Radical Bench.